 Created in 1913, the California workers’ compensation system constitutionally guarantees workers the right to compensation for workplace injuries, including coverage of medical treatment required to “cure and relieve” the injury.
 When injured workers are unable to work or suffer severe injuries, they also may receive indemnity benefits in the form of temporary or permanent disability payments.

-Over the last 25 years, the California workers’ compensation system has been in a cyclical state of reform and re-reform.
+Over the last 25 years, California’s workers’ compensation system has been in a cyclical state of reform and re-reform.
 In the late 1990s, the system began to experience massive cost increases.
 These increases resulted from overutilization of medical services, higher-than-normal indemnity benefit costs, and increased litigation.
 At the height of the workers’ compensation crisis in 2003, employers faced double-digit insurance premium increases, resulting in California having the most expensive workers’ compensation premiums in the nation.

 Promote legislative, judicial and regulatory actions that maintain an efficient workers’ compensation system that provides adequate worker benefits while protecting the competitive position of California employers.